Amazing Facebook Stats For Building A Facebook Strategy.

 As the most-used social platform in the world, Facebook boasts a global number of 2.79 billion users.
 Within the U.S., this number is expected to rise from 228.6 million currently to 237.8 million by 2025.
 The projected number constitutes 69.1% of the U.S. population.
 The growth in usage penetration is small, only rising 1.9 percentage points over four years.

 14. Facebook users almost exclusively use mobile to access Facebook.

 Among its many users, 98.3% accessed Facebook via mobile devices, and 79.9% of users only used mobile.
 It is especially important for businesses that have Facebook Pages.
 While crafting a Facebook strategy for ads and posts on the desktop site, you still require to ensure that they look good on mobile, too.

 15. 36% of Americans get their news from Facebook

 When surveyed about their news sources, 53% of Americans say they get it “often” or “sometimes” via social media sites, with Facebook at the top of the list.

-Despite 59% of those who rarely seek news on social media think that the news on social media is mainly inaccurate, social media still works as a news source for many people.
+Despite 59% of those who rarely seek news on social media thinking that the news on social media is mainly inaccurate, social media still works as a news source for many people.
 Because of widespread misinformation, Facebook lately implemented new fact-checking policies to ensure that the news being shared is true.